NilkanthSuthar/Social-Media-Sentiment-Analysis/README.md

   </a>
 </p>

-# URL Sentiment Analyzer
+# Social Media Sentiment Analyzer

-A professional Streamlit application and Python module for transformer-based sentiment analysis of web articles.
-Given a URL, the app extracts the main article text, detects language, selects an appropriate model, and returns **Positive**, **Neutral**, or **Negative** with confidence scores.
+A professional Streamlit application and Python module for transformer-based sentiment analysis of social posts and web articles.
+Given a URL, the app extracts the main text, detects language, selects an appropriate model, and returns **Positive**, **Neutral**, or **Negative** with confidence scores.

 ---